Alvezgr/Foton-net/README.md

-# instagram-simple-clone
+# Social Net for faculty
-This is a super simple instagram clone using Django web framework, was a project for the course of django in Platzi.com
+this is a private social net for uploading images and manage users